 5. Consistent, uniform particle size improves dispersion

-FR-3034 is engineered as a fine, uniform white powder that disperses evenly in PE.
+FR3040H is engineered as a fine, uniform white powder that disperses evenly in PE.

 A more even dispersion leads to: